GE2025: Maliki Osman to be replaced by PAP new face Hazlina Abdul Halim on East Coast slate

 Also present during the walkabout on Saturday morning were fellow East Coast GRC MPs: Deputy Prime Minister Heng Swee Keat, Senior Minister of State Tan Kiat How, Ms Jessica Tan and Ms Cheryl Chan.

-Current Marine Parade GRC MP Edwin Tong and People’s Action Party (PAP), Mdm Hazlina and another PAP new face Mr Goh Pei Ming, were also seen accompanying the MPs.
+Current Marine Parade GRC MP Edwin Tong, Mdm Hazlina and another People's Action Party (PAP) new face Mr Goh Pei Ming, were also seen accompanying the MPs.

+On Saturday, Dr Maliki gave a glowing introduction of Mdm Hazlina, who will be taking over his Siglap ward, noting that he has known her for many years through her work as a journalist and in the non-profit sector.

+"As a former journalist, as well as having worked and headed a nonprofit sector (organisation), I believe she knows well the needs of Singaporeans, and that's one of the key qualities of being in public office," said Dr Maliki.

 Dr Maliki, 59, was first elected as an MP in Sembawang GRC in 2001.
 After two terms there, he was re-elected for three more terms as an MP for East Coast GRC.